ellipsys/router_attack_research/README.md

 ###### Description

-This repository contains information on attackers mass targeting vulnerable Linksys WRT120N routers exposed to the Internet
+This repository contains information on attackers mass targeting vulnerable Linksys WRT120N routers exposed to the Internet.
+The following is a blog post with further analysis:

 ###### Geo Cluster Map